Kiambu County: Judiciary

 The Kiambu High Court was established on 20 June 2016.
 As of 2017, it consists of a one-judge bench.
 It is temporarily located at Thika waiting for a permanent building to be constructed at Kiambu, the capital.

 County administration

 The county has a county administrator who is appointed by the President of Kenya.
 He is not part of the county government but is a representative of the President to assist with matters of administration in the county with regards to the national government.

 Education

 In Kiambu County, there are 1,515 ECD centers, 948 primary schools, 365 secondary schools, 33 youth polytechnics, 165 adult education centers, one technical training institution, one technical institute of technology.
-There are a number of universities: Kenyatta University, St Paul's University, Presbyterian University of East Africa, Jomo Kenyatta University of Agriculture & Technology and four private universities, Gretsa University, UMMA University, Mount Kenya University and Zetech University.
+There are a number of universities: Kenyatta University, St Paul's University, Presbyterian University of East Africa, Mama Ngina University College, Jomo Kenyatta University of Agriculture & Technology and four private universities, Gretsa University, UMMA University, Mount Kenya University and Zetech University.